-Foreign investment in Chile and the repatriation of an investment and its profits must be carried out through two different legal frameworks: chapter XIV of the Compendium of Foreign Exchange Regulations of the Central Bank of Chile or the Foreign Investment Statute, Decree Law No. 600.
+Foreign investment in Chile and the repatriation of an investment and its profits must be carried out through either the legal frameworks of chapter XIV of the Compendium of Foreign Exchange Regulations of the Central Bank of Chile or the Foreign Investment Statute, Decree Law No. 600.